commercetools/we-are-hiring/README.md

   <img src="images/image-2.jpg">
 </p>

 We have [offices](https://commercetools.com/offices) around the world and value flexibility.
-You can work from **one our our offices** but also **remotely from many locations** across the world depending on the role.
+You can work from **one of our offices** but also **remotely from many locations** across the world depending on the role.

 We care about **your growth** and well-being with different benefits depending on your location.